Intelligence Branch: History

 When Canada mobilized in September 1939, intelligence structures based on British organizations were rapidly developed and intelligence analysts were given new challenges.
 As of 16 December 1940, there were about 60 all ranks posted to Canadian intelligence duties.
 Foreseeing the need for 200 intelligence personnel, Major John Page proposed that field security (FS) functions be separated from the Canadian Provost Corps.
 Moreover, he worked to have an Intelligence Corps, formed in a manner similar to that of the British Intelligence Corps formed on 25 June 1940, recognized.

 Establishment of the First Canadian Army in April 1942 led to a tremendous demand for intelligence specialists, and on 29 October 1942 the Canadian Intelligence Corps (C Int C) was officially recognized as a corps.
 Canadians from universities, colleges, businesses and industries joined the C Int C to participate in a great variety of intelligence duties; a number became casualties at the Dieppe Raid, in Northwest Europe and the Adriatic.
 Army Intelligence sections or staffs were represented at army, corps, division, and district levels, with seven field security sections in existence as well.
 By 1943, for the first time in Canadian history, Canadian personnel filled all intelligence appointments within Canada's Army formations and units.

 In 1948, the Canadian Militia was authorized six intelligence training companies: No. 1 in Montreal, No. 2 in Toronto, No. 3 in Halifax, No. 4 in Vancouver, No. 5 in Winnipeg, and No. 6 in Edmonton.
 The basic aim of these companies was to provide a pool of trained intelligence personnel to augment the Regular Force when needed.

 During the 1950s and 1960s, members of the C Int C were engaged in a variety of intelligence duties in Canada, Germany, the United Kingdom, the United States and Cyprus.
 Following unification of the Canadian Forces in the late 1960s, the C Int C, the clerk-intelligence trade, the Canadian Provost Corps, and the Air Force Police were united to become the CF Security Branch, and the Canadian Forces School of Intelligence and Security (CFSIS) was formed.

 In 1981, the CF Security Branch was divided into two separate branches: one for intelligence and the other for security.
 Sir William Stephenson ("A Man Called Intrepid") accepted the appointment as first colonel commandant of the Intelligence Branch, which was formed 1 October 1982.
 The actual re-badging occurred on 29 October 1982, the 40th anniversary of the birth of the C Int C.

 In 2000, a further split with the Security Branch occurred, with intelligence training moving from CFSIS at CFB Borden to the newly formed Canadian Forces School of Military Intelligence (CFSMI) at CFB Kingston.
 This ended the formal affiliation of the Intelligence Branch with the former CFSIS.

+During the War in Afghanistan (2001–2021) the Intelligence Branch fielded the first Canadian all-source intelligence centres, which have today become the gold standard for intelligence support to the Canadian Army on deployed operations.